tsgautier/node-majic/README.md

 ## Automatic mock inclusion

-During test execution, Majic will autoscan the directory "./test/mock" before scanning for components to allow for mocks override component definitions.
+During test execution, Majic will autoscan the directory "./test/mock" before scanning for components to allow for mocks to override component definitions.

 ## Recommended setup